buswedg/Coursera/Data Science Specialization/README.md

   <tr>
     <td colspan = "3">

-      R markdown code which integrates live R code into a literate statistical program using knitr and related tools.
+      Focus on literate statistical analysis tools which allow one to publish data analyses in a single document that allows others to easily execute the same analysis to obtain the same results.
+Includes R markdown code which integrates live R code into a literate statistical program using knitr and related tools.

     </td>
   </tr>